mhkamal15/Ooga-Booga-Rebirth/README.md

 <img width="462" alt="Ooga Booga" src="https://github.com/mhkamal15/Ooga-Booga-Rebirth/assets/120230397/a81aa055-cb20-4750-97e6-254e3a4085b4">

 # Ooga-Booga-Rebirth
-Updated version of the Ooga Booga virus.
+Updated version of my childhood Ooga Booga virus.

 # Pen-Testing Virus Script
 This script is designed for pen-testing and prank purposes only.
 It is meant to be used on systems, networks, and applications where explicit permission has been granted.